carsongrett/cfbdata/README.md

 ## Adding New Post Types

-To add a new type of posts (e.g., game previews):
+To add a new type of posts (e.g., halftime updates):

-1. **Create new script**: `scripts/generate_preview_posts.mjs`
+1. **Create new script**: `scripts/generate_halftime_posts.mjs`
-   - Follow the same pattern as existing script
+   - Follow the same pattern as existing scripts
-   - Use different API endpoints and logic
+   - Use appropriate API endpoints and logic
    - Write to same `public/cfb_queue.json` with different `kind` value

-2. **Create new workflow**: `.github/workflows/generate-preview-posts.yml`
-   - Copy existing workflow structure
+   - Include proper team matching and hashtag generation

+2. **Update main workflow**: Add the new script to `.github/workflows/generate-cfb.yml`
-   - Change the script it runs
+   - Add the script to the workflow steps
-   - Set appropriate schedule
+   - Set appropriate schedule and conditions

 3. **Update web interface**: Add new tab to `index.html` for the new post type

+4. **Update documentation**: Add the new post type to this README

 ## Configuration